CV

 LinkedIn

 I am a political scientist at the LSE.
 I study the political economy of service delivery in low-income democracies.
-I am particularly interested in the ways in which politicians and voters learn about politics, service delivery and foreign aid.
-A lot of my work also focuses on the ways in which politicians and voters interact with foreign donors.
-I also study corruption, election fraud and criminal behavior.
+I particularly focus on the the ways in which politicians, bureaucrats and voters learn about and make decisions related to public spending, foreign aid and corruption.
+I also study electoral integrity, and work on issues of on electoral administration, fraud and violence.

 I have a forthcoming Cambridge University Press book, Dependency Politics: How Foreign Aid Shapes Electoral Behavior, which examines how democracy works in aid-dependent countries.